danludwig/eventsourced.net/README.md

 Unless otherwise specified, any other documentation about the `dnu` or `dnx` commands in this readme will assume that version `1.0.0-rc1-final` is the currently Active version in the environment path, according to `dnvm list`.

 ##### Restore nuget package dependencies
 The first time you clone the repository, and each time a nuget package dependency is added, removed, or changed, you will need to run the following at the repository root folder in either command prompt or powershell:

-    cd /path/to/local/working/copy/parent # where ever that may be dnu restore
+    cd /path/to/local/working/copy/of/eventsourced.net # where ever that may be

 Note that restoring packages may take a couple of minutes when run for the first time.

 ##### Launch the app
 Run the following in commmand prompt or powershell from the `src/EventSourced.Net.Web` project directory to start the app in a web server:

     cd src/EventSourced.Net.Web